-From 2001 to 2004, Ojakli served President George W. Bush as a Deputy Assistant to the President for Legislative Affairs, the President’s chief liaison to the U.S. Senate.
+From 2001 – 2004, Ojakli served President George W. Bush as a Deputy Assistant to the President for Legislative Affairs, the President’s chief liaison to the U.S. Senate.
 Prior to joining the White House staff, Ojakli served as the Senate liaison for the Bush-Cheney Transition Team.
-From 1998 to 2000, Ojakli was policy director and chief of staff to the Senate Republican conference secretary, the late Senator Paul Coverdell (R-GA).
-From 1995 to 1998, Ojakli served as chief of staff to Representative Mark Souder (R-IN) and was Souder’s key political and policy advisor.
-Prior to that, he was a legislative assistant to Senator Dan Coats (R-IN), specializing in budget, tax, trade, energy and environmental issues.
+From 1998 to 2000, Ojakli was policy director and chief of staff to the Senate Republican conference secretary, the late Sen. Paul Coverdell (R-GA).
+From 1995 to 1998, Ojakli served as chief of staff to Rep. Mark Souder (R-IN) and was Souder’s key political and policy advisor.
+Prior to that, he was a legislative assistant to Sen. Dan Coats (R-IN), specializing in budget, tax, trade, energy and environmental issues.

 Ojakli is an active board member of numerous organizations, including: the Alliance of Automobile Manufacturers; the Arab American Museum Advisory Board; Arab American Center for Economic and Social Services (ACCESS); Canadian American Business Council; Centro Fox; The Henry Ford Learning Institute; The Institute on Business and Government Affairs (IBGA); The Jackie Robinson Foundation, Michigan Manufacturers Association; National Association of Manufacturers; and the Washington Center for Internships.